Remember the old days, before software-defined storage (SDS) such as Cloud Volumes ONTAP (formerly ONTAP Cloud) was a reality?

 Let’s approach it from a conceptual data flow perspective and look at the performance impacting parameters.

 To make it easier, I will use AWS terminology.
 The names on Azure are different, the concepts are the same.
-Below you’ll see a conceptual picture of ONTAP Cloud on AWS:
+Below you’ll see a conceptual picture of Cloud Volumes ONTAP on AWS:

 An IO request (NFS/SMB/iSCSI) will arrive at the front-end NIC.
-ONTAP Cloud running in the Amazon EC2 instance uses the CPU to do its storage thing and spare memory to cache reads from the backend Amazon EBS disks.
+Cloud Volumes ONTAP running in the Amazon EC2 instance uses the CPU to do its storage thing and spare memory to cache reads from the backend Amazon EBS disks.

-For reads, ONTAP Cloud needs to fetch the relevant data either from the backend Amazon EBS disks (cache miss) or from memory (cache hit).
+For reads, Cloud Volumes ONTAP needs to fetch the relevant data either from the backend Amazon EBS disks (cache miss) or from memory (cache hit).
 Write jobs are always first persisted to backend Amazon EBS before acknowledging the write to the client.

 Each of these layers have potential bottlenecks you need to take into consideration when choosing the right components.
 Fortunately, these limits are (well) documented in AWS documentation;